ub-cse442/practiceRep/README.md

 - HOW TO FETCH CHANGES FROM THE REMOTE REPOSITORY TO YOUR LOCAL MACHINE

- ~/Desktop$ git push origin bens_branch
+ ~/Desktop$ git fetch origin/bens_branch
-  (if you just do 'git push origin' it downloads all new changes to all your local branches)
+  (if you want to fetch changes done to all branches, just do 'git fetch origin' without specifying the branch)